hasanhabib16011998/Poridhi_Labs/BOTEC_Exam_Lab/Readme.md

 ## 📝 Notes

-* You are using a **custom Prometheus registry** instead of the global one.
+* We are using a **custom Prometheus registry** instead of the global one.
 * Metrics are collected **every 5 seconds** by default (`scrape_interval`).
-* You can extend the app with more business routes in the `routers/` directory.
+* We can extend the app with more business routes in the `routers/` directory.

 ---